Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 Developer Experience (DX)

-The biggest advantage of this setup is the loop.
+The biggest advantage of this setup is the development loop.
 You can run the theme locally and see changes instantly without running a heavy Keycloak Docker container during UI development.

 # Start development server with hot reload